 This coverage is viewed as a valuable benefit and will help increase employee retention.
 Often times, employees will not obtain their own dental coverage.
 Making dental coverage available to employees is important for businesses to show they care for their overall health.
 Offering a group dental insurance plan is a win-win for employers and employees.
 Employees gain access to affordable coverage and a vast network of dentists while employers reap the benefit of tax deductible premium contributions, low turnover and good morale at work.

 Examples of How Dental Insurance Helps Employees.

-Nora is an employee who needs a dental crown, which costs $1,000.
-Nora is enrolled in her employer's dental insurance plan that has a $1500 annual max benefit.
-The plan covers 50% of the cost of major restorative procedures like crowns and Nora has not used any of her max benefit for the year.
+Nora is an employee who needs a dental crown costing about $1,000.
+She is enrolled in her employer's dental insurance plan that has a $1,500 annual max benefit.
+The plan covers 50% of the cost of major restorative procedures like crowns, and Nora has not used any of her max benefit for the year.
 Without insurance, Nora would be responsible for the full cost of the crown.
-She has already met her annual deductible of $50, so she will only be responsible for paying her portion of the cost, which is 50% of $1,000, or $500.
+She has already met her annual deductible of $50, so she will only be responsible for paying her portion of the cost.
+Therefore, she will pay 50% of $1,000, which is $500.
 This is much more affordable for Nora rather than paying the full cost out of pocket.
 Nora greatly benefits from having dental insurance, as it significantly reduces the cost of the crown and makes it more affordable for her.

 Key Dental Insurance Terminologies and Definitions

 Deductible - the amount an insured person must pay out of pocket before their dental insurance coverage begins.